 No. What this lesson means is that, just like they say about customer service, the opinion of the people you are communicating to is what matters the most.
 Whether it is a situation where your supporters say they can’t sign up to volunteer on your website or people commenting that they don’t understand the jargon and acronyms you use daily, it doesn’t matter how clear you think it is; if the people who need to understand your information are saying something doesn’t work, you need to change it.

 This is one of the earliest communications lessons I learned when I was interning for Senator Paul Wellstone’s last re-election campaign in 2002.
-The campaign hired a number of community organizers to reach out to communities of color and immigrant communities across Minnesota, and the campaign translated campaign pieces into several languages.
+The campaign hired a number of community organizers to reach out to communities of color and immigrant communities across Minnesota, and the campaign translated campaign pieces into several languages to help.

 When asked how to do organizing in Minnesota’s Hmong community, however, Pakou Hang (one of the campaign’s organizers and the primary organizer for Hmong community) proposed an additional approach.
 Pakou explained that, since Hmong is a primarily oral culture, the written Hmong language was not widely used.
 Instead of writing letters, Hmong families made cassette tapes when they wanted to send messages to family members.
 Pakou recommended the campaign adopt this approach as well, and she asked that Senator Wellstone record the message.